 Here’s a great way to use some seasonal produce this holiday season.
 Make vegan polenta stacks with barbecued delicata squash.

 Each layer also includes a creamy dollop of thick cashew cream.
 An eye-catching gluten-free entree for your holiday table or dinner party!

 Roasted gnocchi with chunky almond pesto

-There’s no reason to spend hours over the stove at the holidays to make a dinner party-worthy dish.
+There’s no reason to spend hours over the stove to make a holiday-worthy dish.
 Roasted gnocchi comes together in only 25 minutes.

 Roasting gnocchi gives it a fabulous texture and bite that you can’t get from boiling it alone.
 Toss it in almond pesto for a satisfying and colorful Christmas dinner.

 Air fryer stuffed peppers are deliciously cozy and hearty.
 They’re loaded with veggie sausage, marinara, rice, onions, garlic, and Italian spices.